Effective oscillatory magnetic charges and electric dipole moments induced by axion-photon coupling

+The magnetic charge and the EDM of any monopole cause also an appearance of the axion-induced effective magnetic moment.

+While the Witten effect is confirmed, we should specify that the effective (fictitious) electric charge is not quantized.
+We corroborate the statement \cite{AxionCao,AxionZhitnitsky} that the Witten effect leads to an appearance of axion-induced oscillating EDMs of particles with magnetic moments.

-We should note that axion-induced EDMs of nucleons and all other nuclei are also contributed by strong interactions originated from the axion-gluon interaction \cite{GrahamPRDgen,Grahamannurev}: where $g_{QCD}^2/(4\pi)\sim1$ is the coupling constant for the color field, $G_{\mu\nu}$ is the gluon field tensor in QCD, $C_g$ is the model-dependent constants, and $f_a$ is the constant of interaction of axions with matter (axion decay constant).
+We should note that axion-induced EDMs of nucleons and all other nuclei are also contributed by strong interactions originated from the axion-gluon coupling \cite{GrahamPRDgen,Grahamannurev}: where $g_{QCD}^2/(4\pi)\sim1$ is the coupling constant for the color field, $G_{\mu\nu}$ is the gluon field tensor in QCD, $C_g$ is the model-dependent constant, and $f_a$ is the constant of interaction of axions with matter (axion decay constant).
 QCD effects are usually much stronger than the corresponding electromagnetic ones.
-However, their comparison in the considered case significantly depends on the model-dependent axion-photon and axion-gluon coupling constants.
+However, their comparison in the considered case significantly depends on the model-dependent parameters.
 Therefore, axion-induced electromagnetic effects cannot be neglected \emph{a priori} even for strongly interacting particles and nuclei.